- Passiflora alata – quite like Passiflora quadrangularis but smaller flowers. A very variable species.

 - Image © 2012 Martine Sanchez

-- A great selection by Patrick Worley, P. phoenicea ‘Ruby Glow’ is widely available in cultivation.
-Often incorrectly known as P. alata ‘Ruby Glow’.
+- A great selection by Patrick Worley, Passiflora phoenicea ‘Ruby Glow’ is widely available in cultivation.
+Often incorrectly known as Passiflora alata ‘Ruby Glow’.
+Image © 2012 João Franco

-- 2 bright yellow petiole glands near the leaf make ID easy.
+- Square stemmed.
+2 bright yellow petiole glands on the petiole, as below, near the leaf make ID easy.
+Especially obvious on new foliage.
+Coloraturas fades on mature leaves.
 Stipules 10-12mm long by 3-4mm wide.
 Large ovate leaves.

 - Flowers 11-13cm.
 Petals brick red outside & rich purple inside.
 Neat corona filaments.
 Sepals shorter than petals.